system76/docs/_articles/media-production-on-pop.md

 There's something special about telling stories.
 And the more tools you have at your disposal, the more vivid and dynamic your story telling can be.

 Pop!\_OS supports world class story-telling tools that when combined with System76 hardware, create an unparalleled system for content creation.

+### Audacity

+Audacity is a free and open-sourced, easy-to-use, multi-track audio editor and recorder for Linux and other operating systems.
+You can use Audacity to record live audio, cut, copy, splice, and mix sounds, change the speed and pitch of audio, and more.
+The Audacity interphase is translated into many languages.

+Install Directly From the Pop!\_Shop

 ### Blender